 In 2017 and 2019 we also set up two 'Incredible Edible' community gardens in St Albans town centre, which are open to all.
 With these two gardens we aim to bring local people together, provide free food for

-anyone who wants to take it, enhance the town centre,
+anyone who would like it, enhance the town centre,

-provide food and shelter for wildlife, and enable us to teach and share
+provide food and shelter for wildlife, teach and share

 growing skills and promote the benefits of growing-our-own.